Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 By Bus:

-Buses in Albania are reliable and very cheap.
+We didn’t take the bus ourselves in Albania, but we heard they’re very reliable and very cheap!
 The only downside is that your journey might take a little longer than by car.

 No time to read now?